fauxtix/BlazorFluentUI_FL/README.md

 ### Disclaimer

 This project is a work in progress and may undergo changes and updates without prior notice.
 It is being developed for educational purposes and may include experimental features and components.
+It does not serve any commercial or production purposes.

+## License

+This project is licensed under the MIT License - see the [MIT-LICENSE.TXT](https://github.com/fauxtix/EdamanApiWithFluentUI/blob/master/EdamanFluentApi/MIT-LICENSE.txt) file for details.